 Research Coordination Network on Carbon Capture Utilization and Storage annual meeting

-The first RCN-CCUS annual meeting is to be held at Columbia University April 14th – 16th.
-In addition to talks from the RCN community, the event will also feature a one-day workshop on “Air Capture and its Applications in Closing the Carbon Cycle,” sponsored by LSCE and Technical University of Denmark’s Department of Energy Conversion and Storage.
-For registration and an agenda of the conference, click this link.
+The first RCN-CCUS annual meeting was held at Columbia University April 14th – 16th.
+In addition to talks from the RCN community, the event also featured a one-day workshop on “Air Capture and its Applications in Closing the Carbon Cycle,” sponsored by LSCE and Technical University of Denmark’s Department of Energy Conversion and Storage.
+To see videos, presentations and more information from the conference, click this link.
 To see the conference posters and their abstracts, click here.